Ladislus/l3_pipo_c-ellular/README.md

 # C-ellular-project
 School project to create a cellular automaton.
 Written in C.

 ## Informations
 **Group** : Ladislas WALCAK, Simon DRIEUX.
 **Git repository** : [github.com](https://github.com/SimonDr18/C-ellular-project)

+## Requirements
+For this program to work, you need to install :
+ - GCC compiler
+ - Valgrind
+ - Makefile
+ - Doxygen (Optionnal)

 ## Run the project
 Here are the steps to run the project (in the terminal)
  1. To run the project, first compile it :